lerdafelipe/lerdafelipe/README.md

 - 🌱 I’m studying to be the best.

-- 💞️ I’m looking to collaborate in any project to learn
+- 💞️ I love doing projects to push ideas as high as possible.

 ## Languages and Tools